GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 to make sure that a notification is issued when the well control is switched (from rate control to BHP control, for instance).

-It is the responsibility of the user to make sure that the same fluid and relative permeability models (set with the ``fluidNames`` and ``relPermNames`` attributes) are used in the two single-physics solvers.
+We have to make sure that the same fluid and relative permeability models (set with the ``fluidNames`` and ``relPermNames`` attributes) are used in the two single-physics solvers.
 If this is not the case, GEOSX will throw an error and terminate the simulation.